jfmartinz/ResourceHub/Web Development/readme.md

        <tr>
         <td><a href="https://www.w3schools.com/cs/index.php">C# Programming Basics</a></td>
         <td>
-         C# is an object-oriented programming language created by Microsoft that runs on the .NET Framework.This tutorial will guide you through the fundamentals of C# programming, providing a strong foundation for developing applications using this versatile language.
+         This tutorial will guide you through the fundamentals of C# programming, providing a strong foundation for developing applications using this versatile language.
         </td>
       </tr>
       <tr>
         <td><a href="https://www.sqlservertutorial.net/getting-started/what-is-sql-server/">SQL Server Database Management</a></td>
         <td>
-          SQL Server is a relational database management system (RDBMS) developed and marketed by Microsoft.Similar to other RDBMS software, SQL Server is built on top of SQL, a standard programming language for interacting with relational databases.This tutorial guides you on complete SQL Server Database Management.
+         This tutorial guides you on complete SQL Server Database Management, covering everything from the fundamentals of SQL Server architecture and installation to  ensuring you gain comprehensive expertise in managing SQL Server databases effectively.
         </td>
       </tr>
       <tr>